 AAA Editor Notes

 A stroll through the gardens is a series of snapshots befitting the storybook South, from massive live oaks festooned with curtains of Spanish moss to the seasonal bursts of color provided by flowering trees, shrubs and perennials.
 More than 2,000 plant species are used in the landscape; many bloom throughout the year.
 Depending on when you visit, you’ll see—among many other plantings—masses of azaleas and dogwood and weeping cherry trees in full bloom (spring); a profusion of lilies and huge, saucer-shaped white flowers on the magnolia trees (summer), and chrysanthemums and Confederate roses (fall).
 Needless to say, the photo opportunities here are endless.
+The Enchanted Storybook Forest, containing a collection of playhouses based on classic children’s stories, encourages reading and interaction with nature.

 Guided tours are available.
 Picnicking is permitted.
 Food is available.
 Time: Allow 3 hours minimum.